 Before choosing a venue, menu and most importantly what you’re going to wear, start with your rehearsal dinner guest list.
-If you’re stumped about who to invite to your wedding rehearsal dinner, we’re here with some advice!
+If you’re stumped about who to invite to your wedding rehearsal dinner, we’re here with some advice.

 It’s your party, so who you invite to your rehearsal dinner is up to you!
 But, we get that it’s tricky.
 Following these rules will leave you with a guest list you feel good about:

-Do Invite: Your Wedding Party
+Your Wedding Party

-Inviting your entire wedding party in a must.
+Inviting your entire wedding party is a must.
 This includes all groomsmen and bridesmaids, plus their dates.
 If you’re having flower girls or ring bearers, they and their families should also attend.
 Remember to also invite anyone who is supporting you on your wedding day, such as your personal attendant and reception hosts.

-Do Invite: The Officiant and Other Ceremony Participants
+The Officiant and Other Ceremony Participants

 No matter who is officiating your ceremony, be sure to invite them and their significant other to the rehearsal dinner.